 Operation-side monitoring and client-side monitoring can be a different challenge altogether.
 You may encounter client issues that don’t originate from within your data center, but DCIM tools won’t necessarily help you identify where the real failure is.
 Clients can leverage network monitoring software for more comprehensive visibility into their overall network.

 Efficient data center management means optimizing performance.
-For data centers, this means doing more with less, while at the same time ensuring availability and reliability.
+For data centers, this means doing more with less, while at the same time ensuring availability, Uptime, and reliability.
 One key component of optimization is power usage.
 How effective is the data center in its total power requirement?